The Best Resale Websites You Should Know About

 The site/app: Rebag

-The must-know info for the buyers: For those shopping bags from the site, Gorra told us that they can expect a range of different discounts.
-“Most items are at deep discounts, quite often around 40% to 70% off their original retail price.”
+Must-know info for buyers: Shoppers can expect a range of different discounts, Gorra tells us: “Most items are at deep discounts, quite often around 40% to 70% off their original retail price.”
 However, Rebag is not just about finding handbags from decades prior.
 “Many bags we sell are from the current season at a fraction of the retail price—and look as good as new,” he says.

 The X-factor: Besides becoming a destination to find this season’s It bag for less than retail price, Rebag has streamlined the process of buying and selling gently loved luxury handbags by simplifying the peer-to-peer sale process.
 Plus, for those in New York, the brand also recently opened a concept store so customers can experience the site in an IRL setting.